xmos/lib_gpio/lib_gpio/doc/rst/gpio.rst

 More information on interfaces and tasks can be be found in the :ref:`XMOS Programming Guide<programming_guide>`.
-By default the output GPIIO component does not use any logical cores of its own.
+By default the output GPIO component does not use any logical cores of its own.
 It is a *distributed* task which means it will perform its function on the logical core of the application task connected to it (provided the application task is on the same tile).